shahriar52/hname/README.md

 # hname
-Print the hostname with time stamp into a file periodically.
+Print the hostname with a timestamp into a file periodically.

 ## Requirements
 - A Linux Ansible host with ansible version 2.8 or above.